-The below specifications apply to the BZO: Benzodiazepines panels of the One Step Drug Tests.
-This includes the 1-panel One Step Benzodiazepines Drug Test — plus any multi-panel drug test containing a BZO panel.
+The following specifications apply to the BZO: Benzodiazepines panel of the One Step Urine Drug Tests.
+This includes the 1-panel BZO One Step Benzodiazepines Drug Test — plus any multi-panel urine drug tests that contain a BZO panel.

-The following table lists compounds that are positively detected in urine by the BZO One Step Benzodiazepines Test Strip at 5 minutes.
+The following table lists compounds that are detected positive in urine by the BZO One Step Benzodiazepines Test Strip at 5 minutes.
 Cutoff represents the concentration of each compound required to yield a positive reading, expressed in nanograms of compound per milliliter of urine (ng/mL).
 A lower cutoff indicates a greater ability to detect the compound.

 |Non Cross-Reacting Compounds|

-Fifteen (15) urine samples of normal, high, and low specific gravity ranges were spiked with 150 ng/ml and 450 ng/ml of Oxazepam respectively.
-The BZO One Step Benzodiazepines Test Strip was tested in duplicate using the fifteen neat and spiked urine samples.
+Fifteen (15) urine samples of normal, high, and low specific gravity ranges were spiked with 150 ng/mL and 450 ng/mL of oxazepam, respectively.
+The BZO One Step Benzodiazepines Test Strip was tested in duplicate using the 15 neat and spiked urine samples.
 The results demonstrate that varying ranges of urinary specific gravity does not affect the test results.

 The pH of an aliquoted negative urine pool was adjusted to a pH range of 5 to 9 in 1-pH unit increments and spiked with oxazepam to 150 ng/mL and 450 ng/mL.
 The spiked, pH-adjusted urine was tested with the BZO One Step Benzodiazepines Test Strip in duplicate and interpreted according to the package insert.
 The results demonstrate that varying ranges of pH does not interfere with the performance of the test.